 }

-The key insight: AI doesn't just test the happy path.
-It systematically considers null values, empty collections, boundary conditions, and error scenarios.
+The key insight is that AI does not just test the happy path.
+It systematically considers null values, empty collections, boundary conditions, and error scenarios — the cases that escaped tests most often cover in hindsight.

 Building Quality Gates

-Integrate AI review into your CI/CD pipeline as a quality gate:
+Integrate AI review into your CI/CD pipeline as a quality gate so feedback is automatic rather than ad hoc:

 # GitHub Actions example